lem-project/lem-project.github.io/content/en/usage/usage.md

 Lem supports recording and playing keyboard macros.

-Start recording with `C-x (` (`M-x kbdmacro-start`).
+Start recording with `C-x (` (`Alt-x kbdmacro-start`).

 Now, press the keys and keyboard shortcuts that you want to replay automatically.

-Stop recording with `C-x )` (`M-x kbdmacro-end`).
+Stop recording with `C-x )` (`Alt-x kbdmacro-end`).

-And now, re-play your key combination with `C-x e` (`M-x kbdmacro-execute`).
+And now, re-play your key combination with `C-x e` (`Alt-x kbdmacro-execute`).

-Another command you might want to use is `M-x apply-macro-to-region-lines`, to re-play the macro only in the selected region.
+Another command you might want to use is `Alt-x apply-macro-to-region-lines`, to re-play the macro only in the selected region.

 ## grep

-    M-x grep
+    Alt-x grep

 this presents the results in a two-panes window.
 You can edit lines in the results buffer, changes are reflected immediately on the files, and updated on the right side.
-You can use search and replace `M-x query-replace` in the results buffer.
+You can use search and replace `Alt-x query-replace` in the results buffer.

 > To set the default args for grep command, put this in your `~/.lem/init.lisp` file.
 > ```